No script

 Located only 15 km from Bucharest, Mogosoaia Palace is part of a wider compound of buildings that once served as the summer residence of the Romanian royal family.
 The ensemble includes the palace itself, a guesthouse, a kitchen house, a church, and a watchtower surrounded by historical gardens.

-Like Ruginoasa palace, Mogosoaia Palace was built by Constantin Brancoveanu, Prince of Wallachia, between 1698 and 1702.
+Like Ruginoasa Palace, Mogosoaia Palace was built by Constantin Brancoveanu, Prince of Wallachia, between 1698 and 1702.
 It features an inspiring blend of Romanian and Art Nouveau architecture, which led to the creation of the unique local architecture style called neo-Brancovenesc style.

 Some of the architectural elements I like the most are the intricate stone carvings and the open loggia of the palace, overlooking the lake and the vast gardens.
 Having this in mind, the palace can be easily considered one of the most iconic landmarks around Bucharest.